retooth2/xenharmlib/doc/posttonal.rst

 ------------------------------------

-The prime form transforms all scales that are related by rotation, transposition and inversion into a single representative.
+The prime form transforms all scales that are related by rotation, transposition, and inversion into a single representative.

 Xenharmlib provides both the Forte and the Rahn variant of the prime form transformation: :func:`~xenharmlib.setc.primeform_forte` and